TaoSc/source-sdk-2013/README.md

   * Windows: `C:\Program Files (x86)\Steam\SteamApps\sourcemods\`
   * OSX/Linux: `~/.steam/steam/steamapps/sourcemods/`
 4. Restart Steam.
 The mod should now appear in your games list.
+5. **Optionnal**: To enable the shader editor add -shaderedit to your command line. (one way to do it: https://i.imgur.com/nTpQt36.png)

 ## Contributing